top of page

 MAS Orchestra Levels

 Level 1: Students in this level will review and complete Essential Elements books 1 and learn all pieces in Suzuki book 1.
-Students will perform selections from the Florida Orchestra Association lists at the ES level (Grade 0 to 1.5).
+Students will perform selections from the Florida Orchestra Association lists at the ES/DS level (Grade 1 to 2.5).
 All students in this level are required to participate in FOA Solo and Ensembles.
 On average, students are expected to be in Orchestra Level 1 for one school year.
-To advance to Level 2, students must successfully complete all book 1 playing tests and ES level sight reading excerpts.
+To advance to Level 2, students must successfully complete all book 1 playing tests, perform most of the 7/8 All-State two-octave scales, and perform SRF Grade 3 level sight reading excerpts in the keys of C, D, G.

 Level 4: Students in this level will complete Essential Elements book 3 and learn all pieces in Suzuki book 4 and 5.
 Students will perform selections from the Florida Orchestra Association lists at the CS level (Grade 3 to 4).
 On average, students are expected to be in Orchestra Level 4 for one school year.
 All students in this level are required to participate in FOA Solo and Ensembles.
 Middle school students in this level are required to audition for MDCPS Honors Orchestra.
 To advance to Level 5, students must successfully complete Level 5 Instrumental Techniques class as well as complete and pass the Level 5 audition.
+Students should also be able to perform all the 9-10 All-State Scales at reasonable minimum tempos, demonstrate vibrato and shifting, and perform SRF Grade 5 sight reading excerpts in the keys of C, D, G, F, and Bb.

 Level 5: Students in this level will complete the Advanced Techniques from Essential Elements.
 Students will also learn all pieces in Suzuki book 5 their first year, and book 6 their second year.
 Students will perform selections from the Florida Orchestra Association lists at the BS level (Grade 4 to 5).
 On average, students are expected to be in Orchestra Level 4 for 1-2 school years.
 All students in this level are required to participate in FOA Solo and Ensembles.
 All students in this level are required to audition for MDCPS Honors Orchestra.
 To advance to Level 6 students must complete all requirements as assigned in their instrumental techniques class as well as complete and pass the Level 6 audition.
+Students should also be able to perform all the 9-10 All-State Scales at reasonable minimum tempos, demonstrate vibrato and shifting, and perform SRF Grade 5 sight reading excerpts in the keys of C, D, G, F, A, Bb, and Eb.

 Level 6: Students will perform selections from the Florida Orchestra Association lists at the AS level (Grade 5+).
 Level 6 is the main performing orchestra for Miami Arts Studio 6-12 @ Zelda Glazer.
 Level 6 Orchestra should be considered the same intensity and commitment as an AP Class.
 As a result, Level 6 students are required to abide by additional rules as outlined in the Level 6 Contract below: